An operational notion of classicality based on physical principles: Discussions

-In the presented work, from a realist perspective we first constructed a novel notion of classicality termed "universal classicality" based on just two assumptions imposed on the ontological state space.
-We justified both the assumptions based on physical arguments which are satisfied for any known physical theories of the classical world.
-Then, we constructed an operational task which is bounded for any theories which satisfy the assumptions of "universal classicality".
-Kochen-Specker non-contexuality and Bell's local causality requires systems of atleast dimension three and four respectively to show a quantum advantage.
-Bounded ontological distinctness and preparation non-contexuality can be violated using only qubits, however they require atleast three and four qubit preparations respectively to show a quantum advantage.
-Contrary to this, "universal classicality" can be violated using just a pair of qubits which makes the above presented operational task much more applicable in practical scenarios.
-Then, we showed that the notion of "universal classicality" implies all the other known notions of classicality like Bell's local causality.
+In the presented work, from a realist perspective, we first constructed a novel notion of classicality termed ontic-distinguishability based on just two assumptions imposed on the ontological state space.
+We justified both the assumptions based on physical arguments, which are satisfied for any known physical theories of the classical world.
+Then, we constructed an operational task bounded for any theories that satisfy the assumptions of ontic-distinguishability.
+Kochen-Specker non-contextuality and Bell's local causality requires systems of atleast dimension three and four respectively to show a quantum advantage.
+Bounded ontological distinctness and preparation non-contextuality can be violated using only qubits; however, they require atleast three and four qubit preparations respectively to show a quantum advantage.
+Contrary to this, ontic-distinguishability can be violated using just a pair of qubits, making the above presented operational task much more applicable in practical scenarios.
+Then, we showed that the notion of ontic-distinguishability implies all the other known notions of classicality like Bell's local causality.

+As argued by Spekkens \cite{Spekk2}, any good notion of classicality must have three properties; first, it can be experimentally tested, second, it constitutes a resource and third that it applies to a wide range of scenarios.
+The operational task provided in this work is a way to test the notion of ontic-distinguishability experimentally.
+Further, it applies to scenarios where minimal resources are required in terms of the number of preparations and measurements than previous notions of classicality which makes it applicable to a larger number of scenarios.
+Although any quantum advantage constitutes a resource, further works are needed to know the extent where violation of ontic-distinguishability serves as a resource.